sparkfun/SparkFun_DataLogger/docs/updating_firmware.md

 This option is available on ESP32 devices that contained two update firmware (OTA type) partitions within the on-board device flash memory.
 Consult the specific products production and build system for further details.

-To download the latest firmware and update through the microSD card, you will need to head to the [GitHub repository containing the firmware](https://github.com/sparkfun/SparkFun_DataLogger/tree/main/firmware/bin).
+To download the latest firmware and update through the microSD card, you will need to head to the [GitHub repository containing the firmware](https://github.com/sparkfun/SparkFun_DataLogger/releases).
 Select the firmware version and download.

-<div style="text-align: center"><a href="https://github.com/sparkfun/SparkFun_DataLogger/tree/main/firmware/bin" target="sfe_datalogger_firmware" class="md-button">GitHub: SparkFun DataLogger > firmware > bin</a></div>
+<div style="text-align: center"><a href="https://github.com/sparkfun/SparkFun_DataLogger/releases" target="sfe_datalogger_firmware" class="md-button">GitHub: SparkFun DataLogger | Firmware Releases</a></div>

 Once downloaded, insert the microSD card into a card reader or USB adapter.
 Then move the files into the memory card's root directory.
 Below shows an image of v01.00.01 and v01.00.02 on a Windows OS.